 Ultimate Motorcycle Accident Overview

-Without the enclosed protection other types of vehicles provide, motorcycle-related accidents are often serious.
+Motorcycle-related accidents are often severe without the enclosed protection other vehicles provide.
 There are several common ways that motorcycle accidents happen.1.
 An Automobile Turns Left

-This is one of the most common ways a motorcycle accident happens, causing up 42 percent of all crashes.
+This is one of the most common ways a motorcycle accident happens, causing up to 42 percent of all crashes.
 Generally, as the car or truck turns left, it collides with a motorcycle alongside the vehicle.
-In some cases the biker is trying to pass while in the same lane or simply traveling through an intersection.
-This often happens because the driver is distracted or did not see the motorcyclist.
-Many times, the driver mistakes the absence of other cars or trucks for the lack of other types of oncoming vehicles.
+Sometimes, the biker tries to pass while in the same lane or simply traveling through an intersection.
+This often happens because the driver is distracted or not seeing the motorcyclist.
+The driver often mistakes the absence of other cars or trucks for the lack of other oncoming vehicles.
 This includes motorcycles.2.
 An Automobile Changes Lanes

 This results from drivers not checking carefully before changing lanes or not seeing a motorcycle due to a blind spot.
 Because of the motorcycle's low profile, it is often hidden from the driver's view.3.
 Lane Splitting